-First Offense: Two days in-school suspension (ISS) or Saturday school, notification of Second Offense: Third Offense: parents Five days out-of-school suspension (OSS), notification of parents Ten days out-of-school suspension (OSS), notification of parents, and possible recommendation of expulsion.
-Fourth Offense: ten days out-of-school suspension (OSS), notification of parents, recommend expulsion.
+First Offense: Two days in-school suspension (ISS) or Saturday school, notification of parents possible recommendation of expulsion.

+Second Offense: Five days out-of-school suspension (OSS), notification of parents Ten days out-of-school suspension (OSS), notification of parents, and xpulsion.

+Fourth Offense: ten days out-of-school suspension (OSS), notification of parents, recommend

-Lighters/ Flammable Liquids
+Lighters/Flammable Liquids